Dragon Lake Veterinary Hospital

 https://aaep.org/horsehealth/10-signs-your-horse-needs-dental-exam

 Many people in the horse world still use equine dentists who are not licensed veterinarians.
-This can be dangerous, and is less effective than a veterinary dental procedure.
-Horses often come to us with many oral problems to fix that have resulted from year of dentistry done without proper sedation.
+This can be dangerous, and far less effective than a veterinary dental procedure.
+Horses often come to us with many oral problems to fix that have resulted from years of dentistry done without proper sedation.

 The electric tools used are powerful, and can be damaging in the wrong hands.
 These need to be controlled by someone with the proper education and experience.